 These factors greatly influence the performance of a UV system and its ability to disinfect wastewater effectively.
 Adjusting the system to react to fluctuations in water quality parameters is a central part of the control strategy.

 Monitoring involves real-time sensors and automatic controllers that adjust the UV intensity or the treatment time as water quality parameters change.
-This is highlighted in the research on emerging technologies for online and in-situ water quality monitoring.
 Such monitoring is vital for ensuring ongoing compliance with the system’s design and operational specifications, including:

 In summary, the performance of Pulsed UV systems in wastewater treatment is gauged by their pathogen inactivation rate, adherence to water quality parameters, and the capability of their monitoring and control systems to maintain optimal operation.